codeman0206/Reestar-website/README.md

 * Styling elements using CSS
 * Designing a basic responsive layout

-Thankyou for visIting my Website
+Thankyou for visiting my Website